 - Best performance: Google Family Link is a wonderful tool that’s easily integrated with a family that uses Gmail.
 The video chat feature (Google Hangouts) isn’t designed to be kid-friendly, but you can control everything your child has access to from your Gmail account.

 - Best for reading books: Caribu is the best video chat app for reading books with your kids.
-Usually you have to pay for a subscription, but during the COVID-19 pandemic, you have access to thousands of books to read together.
+It offers a free version with 15 books a month, or you can upgrade and get access to thousands of books to read together.

 What’s your child’s favorite video chat app?
 Are you ever concerned about their security while they use video chat apps?
 Let us know in the comments below.